jadroman/BookCatalogAspNetMvc/README.md

 *	File "appsettings.json" => change "server name" and "database name" if needed
 *	Choose "BookCatalog.Web" (Kestrel) launch setting from upper menu
 *	Run the app ("play" icon from upper menu)
-*	When app starts, database is created with few tables
+*	When app starts, database is created (migrated) with few tables
 *	Open the database and execute the Serilog script from the folder "doc => seriLogSql.sql"
 *	Go back to the running app in browser
 *	Register a user (no email confirmation needed)